hollybite1337/hollybite1337/README.md

 - 👋 Hi, I’m @hollybite1337
 - 👀 I’m interested in reverse engineering
 - 🌱 I’m currently learning Java and C++
-- 💞️ I’m looking to collaborate on not looking
+- 💞️ I’m not looking to collaborate
 - 📫 How to reach me f1lat0v#7129 , t.me/f1lat0v1337
 <!---
 hollybite1337/hollybite1337 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.